Crew member on a bulk carrier deck near open cargo holds, hatch covers, dust, and working gear

 Is life on a bulk carrier hard?

 It can be physically demanding.
 Crew deal with cargo holds, dust, cleaning, watches, maintenance, small teams, and long periods between ports.
+The isolation is the part most people underestimate.

 YES, WE ARE CREW.